 However, most studies have not focused on frontal view gait analysis, because such data has many restrictions on analysis based on the filming conditions.
 The video data filmed from the frontal view is difficult to analyze, because the subject getting close in to the camera, and data includes the scale-changing parameters [10], [11].
-To cope with this, Okusa et al. [12] and Okusa & Kamakura [13] proposed a registration for scales of moving object using the method of nonlinear least squares, but Okusa et al. [12] and Okusa & Kamakura [13] did not focus on the human leg swing.
+To cope with this, Okusa et al. [12] and Okusa & Kamakura [13] proposed a registration for scales of moving object using the method of nonlinear least squares.